liammcalpineduckietown/book-opmanual-duckiebot/src/assembly/db21j/index.md

 ### Unboxing

 Unbox all of your components and lay them out on a flat surface.
-Ensure that you have well lit, uncluttered space to work on.
+Ensure that you have well-lit, uncluttered space to work on.

 ```{note}
 "The Duckiebox hides but does not steal".
 Your Duckiebot chassis might be under the white protection foam inside the box.
 To reach it, pull out the white foam from the box after removing everything.
 Mind that the upper part of the inside foam has several side pockets in addition to a main compartment where components are located.